CALHN Nursing Education Courses

 Program Aim

 The CALHN ALS Instructor program aims to provide, theoretical and practical information to the CALHN ALS Instructor candidate.
-The CALHN ALS instructor role is primarily concerned with the delivery of simulated refresher sessions to all currently accredited ALS providers in their clinical area.
-Specifically, session content should cover Recognising and Responding to Deterioration, Basic Life Support and Advanced Life Support.
+The CALHN ALS Instructor role is primarily concerned with the delivery of simulated refresher sessions to all currently accredited ALS providers in clinical areas that utilise an Advanced life Support emergency trolley.
+Specifically , session content should cover Recognising and Responding to Deterioration, Basic Life Support and Advanced Life Support including knowledge of the equipment and medication on the Advanced Life Support Trolley.

 Program Eligibility